isismyname/is/README.md

 * 👨‍🦱 I'm just ordinary human, but im trying to do better

-* 💻 I'm interested in becoming a web programmer, and want to be a fullstack.
+* 💻 I'm interested in becoming a web programmer and want to be a fullstack.

-* 📚 I'm learning about nodeJs, reactJs, expressJs and CSS libraries
+* 📚 Now, i'm learning about nodeJs, reactJs, expressJs and CSS libraries

-* 📧 Thank you for visiting, feel free to contact me at any time via twitter.
+* 📧 Thank you for visiting, feel free to contact me any time via twitter.